The moment Andréa Berg joined Operation Smile, she knew it would become her second home.

 “Her energy really wears off on others.
 At the same time, including and cheering patients and parents – always with a hand puppet in her pocket, ready to cheer up the youngest.
 It’s a joy for volunteers and patients to be around Andréa.”

-The pandemic has presented its challenges, suspending international travel, missions and care delivery.
+The pandemic has presented its challenges, suspending international travel, programs and care delivery.

 However, in one of the few countries that did not shut down, Andréa found this as an opportunity to work even harder and dedicate herself even more to her nursing craft.

-Andréa hopes to continue her missions with Operation Smile once restrictions are lifted and travel can resume.
+Andréa hopes to continue her programs with Operation Smile once restrictions are lifted and travel can resume.

 Alongside the World Health Organization, we can’t thank our nurses enough for bringing their incredible knowledge, work and compassion to the table to give the utmost care to the children.